-Yet Netanyahu was also adamant about trying to dismiss journalists who were critical of him.
-Yossi Varshavsky, CEO of channel 13, has virtually admitted he has removed Ben Caspit, the nemesis of Netanyahu and one of his most consistent critic, who is by the way not just a right-winger but a Likudnic, from the Friday night TV news show because of Netanyahu’s pressure.
-He notoriously accelerated his attempts to close off the new public corporate Kan when it was established that Geula Even, wife of Gidon Saar, an internal rival within the Likud, was to be the anchor of the news evening magazine.
-Even, like Caspit, is a born and bred right-winger.
-The considerations of Netanyahu are purely pro or against Bibi, not political inclinations.
+Netanyahu was also adamant about trying to dismiss journalists who were critical of him.
+Yossi Varshavsky, the CEO of Channel 13, basically admitted that he fired Ben Caspit from the Friday night TV news show because of Netanyahu’s pressure.
+(Incidentally, Caspit, a nemesis of Netanyahu and one of his most consistent critics, is not only a right-winger but also a Likudnik.)
+Netanyahu notoriously accelerated his attempts to shut down the new public broadcasting corporation, Kan, when Geula Even, the wife of Gideon Sa’ar, an internal rival within the Likud, was selected to be the anchor of the evening news magazine.
+Like Caspit, Even was a born and bred right-winger.
+But Netanyahu’s sole consideration was whether a person was “for or against Bibi,” regardless of their other political inclinations.

-The other public evidence for direct attempts of Netanyahu and his men to interfere with journalists, is of course the testimonies released in case 4000.
-Here it is not direct talks between the prime minister and the CEO of the Yediot empire, but the owners of Walla instructing their CEO, Yeshua, to follow up on Netanyahu’s requests passed on by his messengers – Hefetz and Filber, the CEO of the minister of communication, i.e. the proxies of Netanyahu himself.
-For example, Netanyahu presses to fire Amir Tibon from Walla.
-Iris Elovich puts pressure on Yeshua, and they finally decide to relieve Tibon from his journalism, but they do not fire him, only fund him as a book writer, so that he would be removed from his journalism without raising suspicion.
-Elovich then reports to Hefetz, Bibi’s man, that Tibon is no longer in charge as they paid him to write a book.
-“The Eloviches pushed Ilan Yeshua as they wanted me to devote 90% of my time to the book.”
-Recollects Tibon himself, describing how time and again too critical stories about Netanyahu and his loyal ministers were stopped from being published by ‘those who make the decisions’.Another such example, is Omri Nachmias who was removed from Israel and sent to the US to cover the election there, and Elovich has seen this as a victory to Balfour’s demands.
-Yet another resounding example was the demand coming from Netanyahu to dismiss Tal Shalev.
-Iris Elovich explains her demand to Yeshua by suggesting that she was brought as a fig-leaf leftist to conceal the pro-Bibi-turn but became a Doberman.
+The other public evidence of direct attempts by Netanyahu and his men to interfere with journalists is, of course, the testimonies released in Case 4000.
+Here it was not a case of direct talks between the prime minister and the owner of a media empire, as in the example of Netanyahu’s discussions with Mozes.
+In Case 4000, the owners of Walla allegedly instructed their CEO, Yeshua, to fulfill Netanyahu’s requests as communicated by his proxies – Hefetz and Filber.
+For example, Netanyahu exerted pressure to fire Amir Tibon from Walla.
+Iris Elovich, in turn, put pressure on Yeshua.
+Walla’s owners ultimately decided to relieve Tibon of his journalistic duties, but didn’t fire him; instead, they kept him on their payroll as a book writer to avoid raising suspicion.
+Elovich then reported to Hefetz, Bibi’s man, that Tibon was no longer involved in news coverage because they were paying him to write a book.
+“The Eloviches pressured Ilan Yeshua since they wanted me to devote 90% of my time to the book,” recollected Tibon, who described how time and again critical stories about Netanyahu and his loyal ministers were quashed by “those who make the decisions.”Another case of such interference involved Omri Nachmias, who was removed from the Israeli scene and sent to the United States to cover the elections there.
+Elovich saw this move as a victory for the prime minister in accordance with the latter’s demands.
+Yet another resounding example was Netanyahu’s demand to dismiss Tal Shalev.
+Iris Elovich explained this demand to Yeshua by suggesting that she had been hired as a fig-leaf leftist to conceal Walla’s pro-Bibi turn, but had become a “Doberman.”
 Tal Shalev still writes at Walla today.